 D-2-b-i Do SNV & a limited amount of SV calling for all WGS Germline Variants in TCGA + ICGC

-We currently have access to a combined >500 whole genome sequences from whole-genome sequencing of tumor-normal pairs (WGS) done by the Sanger Institute, The Cancer Genome Atlas (TCGA) [114], and various prostate cancer sequencing projects.
-(Most of these are available through dbGaP [115], to which we have obtained protected access subject to annual renewal.)
+We currently have access to a combined >500 whole genome sequences from whole-genome sequencing (WGS) of tumor-normal pairs done by the Sanger Institute, The Cancer Genome Atlas (TCGA) [114], and various prostate cancer sequencing projects.
+(Most of these are available through dbGaP [115], to which we have obtained protected access subject to renewal.)
 We anticipate access to another ~2000 WGS genomes from International Cancer Genome Consortium (ICGC) [116] and TCGA.
-To call variants uniformly, we will run GATK with standard parameters on the TCGA+ICGC WGS, then filter the results.
-Additionally, we will run our CNVnator, BreakSeq and PEMMer software [108, 109, 111] on this data to identify copy number variants.
+To call variants uniformly, we will run GATK with standard parameters and then filter the results.
+Additionally, we will run CNVnator, BreakSeq and PEMMer [108, 109, 111] on this data to identify SVs.
 We will filter away the 1000 Genomes Phase 1 variants to define a pool of rare variants.
 We estimate that within a single WGS, the total germline SNVs will be ~3 million and there will be ~100,000 rare ones (in addition to ~10,000 somatic variants) and that each genome will take ~1 hr to process on our parallel cluster.

 D-2-b-ii Analysis of recurrent germline & somatic variants (LARVA module)